solita/solita.github.com/_posts/2022-04-20-reinforcement-learning.md

 In a nutshell, this is how you do it with a dog:

-- Dog is playing randomly in the backyard, doing dog things.
+- Dog is playing randomly in the backyard, doing dog things
 - You add a bit of stimulus, for example, a sound, a visual stimulus, or both, trying to activate the dog towards doing something.
 For example: fetch, bark, stay in place, or run.
 This would be the state the dog is observing, with its sensors, eyes, and ears.
 - When it does things that you don't want it to do, you ignore it.
 When it does useful things that you want it to perform, you immediately reward it.
 - In essence, you are reinforcing good actions as a response to the specific stimuli/state.
 Eventually, the reward is not even needed, at least not every time, as the dog has learned what you want it to do.